logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

 !!! notice "Token permissions"
     The token permissions should grant access to public and private repositories including read and write access to code and commit statuses.
-    If you are cloning a forked private repository using the new fine-grained GitHub personal tokens, make sure that the fine-grained GitHub personal access tokens are enabled in the organisation.
+    If you are using the new GitHub access tokens, make sure you choose the correct `Resource owner` when generating the token.

 ## UI